-CBD May Have the Capability to Cure Huntington’s
+CBD May Have the Capability to Help Those With Huntington’s

 Early research suggests that CBD has the potential to treat Huntington’s disease, adding to the already long list of medical conditions that benefit from cannabis.
 This post from High Times reports the promising results shown with cannabis in the first clinical trial for Huntington’s disease.